Taylor Lake Village, Texas: Education

 Pupils in Taylor Lake Village attend schools in Clear Creek Independent School District.
 The community is within the Board of Trustees District 1, represented by Robert Allan Davee as of 2008.

 Almost all of Taylor Lake Village is zoned to Robinson Elementary School in Pasadena, near Taylor Lake Village.
 A small portion is zoned to Ed White Elementary School in El Lago.
 All of the city is zoned to Seabrook Intermediate School (Seabrook), and Clear Falls High School (League City).

 Residents were previously zoned to Clear Lake High School in Clear Lake City, Houston.

 Prior to fall 2006, most of Taylor Lake Village was zoned to James F. Bay and Ed White Elementary.

 The portion of Clear Creek ISD in Harris County (and therefore Taylor Lake Village) is assigned to San Jacinto College.

 Parks

 Taylor Lake Village has a 40 acre community park, located at 500 Kirby Boulevard, behind City Hall.
-The park includes athletic fields, a jogging track, a fishing pier, a picnic pavilion, and playgrounds.
+The park includes athletic fields, a jogging track, a fishing pier, a picnic pavilion, disc golf course, and playgrounds.

 Harris County Precinct 2 operates the Bay Area Community Center at 5002 NASA Road 1 in nearby Pasadena.